 An occassionally published comedy magazine, featuring interviews, cartoons and other original content.
 Their interviews are very in-depth.

-A website that 'reviews the reviewers'.
-At the time of writing it is just expanding into becoming a platform for humourous content too.
+A website that 'reviews the reviewers' and also covers the Edinburgh Fringe each August.
+It is a platform for humourous content.

 The British Comedy Society exists to preserve and foster the tradition of British comedy.
 The society organises events and looks after the dedication of blue plaques to honour famous comedians.

-The Edinburgh Comedy Award, previously known as the Perrier Award, is linked to the Edinburgh Fringe Festival.
+The Edinburgh Comedy Awards, previously known as the Perrier Award, are linked to the Edinburgh Fringe Festival.
 It's UK's most sought after stand-up prize.

 The brilliant charity that was setup and is run by comedy people with the aim of raising money for those at home and abroad.
-It has raised hundreds of millions of pounds, particularly via Red Nose Day... which takes place every other year in March.
+It has raised hundreds of millions of pounds, particularly via Red Nose Day... which takes place each March.

 The UK comedy section of this well known blogging website is pretty active with viral content.
 HuffPost has lots of bloggers, and also does things like a round-up of the best jokes from Twitter.